 Which Printing Design is good for you?

 The type of printing you choose depends on the type of material and the total number of items you have in the production line.
-Every unique design needs to cut for different color use in screen-printing, this sounds to be cost-effective and suitable for large-scale production.
+Every unique design needs to be cut for different color use in screen-printing, this sounds to be cost-effective and suitable for large-scale production.

 On the other hand, the heat transfer process uses the same approach with every print made, so making the initial design does not cost so much on your investment.

-When to Screen Print?
+When to Use Screen Printing?

 Most custom-made garment prints use screen-printing because of the many advantages though with some limitations.
-Screen-printing should take place in a dedicated room because it takes a lot of time to complete.
+Screen printing should take place in a dedicated room because it takes a lot of time to complete.

 Screen-printing involves the creation of the artwork, exposing the screen, laying down and curing prints, and setting the press.
 All these stages require a lot of labor and time.

 Because of the intensity of labor and equipment, used screen-printing has a limitation that is expensive when printing in small batches.
-Nevertheless, here are some scenarios that you can use screen-printing:
+Nevertheless, here are some scenarios in that you can use screen-printing:

-Printing vibrant or dark colors: in most cases, heat transfers in bright or dark colors do not come out well and are prone to fading over time.
+In most cases, heat transfers in bright or dark colors do not come out well and are prone to fading over time.

-When you need soft printing: using heat transfer is heavy and uses many plastics.
-For a soft feel on the prints, you need to rely on screen-printing.
+Using heat transfer is heavy and uses many plastics in the process.
+For a soft feel on the prints, you need to rely on screen printing.